wp-plugins/all-in-one-seo-pack/readme.txt

 Tested up to: 2.1.3
 Stable tag: trunk

-This Wordpress plugin can help you to boost your rank in search engines.
-You can add META tags like keywords and descriptions to your posts and pages and makes them unique.
-Your titles get optimized (actual title first, then blog name), this is independent of your theme so you don't have to touch code.
+Optimizes your Wordpress blog for Search Engines (Search Engine Optimization).

 == Description ==

-This Wordpress plugin can help you to boost your rank in search engines.
-You can add META tags like keywords and descriptions to your posts and pages and makes them unique.
-Your post/page titles get optimized (actual title first, then blog name), this is independent of your theme so you don't have to touch code.
+Optimizes your Wordpress blog for Search Engines (Search Engine Optimization) by generating META tags, optimizing your titles and avoiding indexing of duplicate content.

-META tags are extracted from your posts/pages like this:
+META tags are generated like this:

-* Your categories become your META keywords.
-* Your excerpt is used as META description (*put effort into that one, it will pay off!*)
+* Your categories become your META keywords, followed by any additional keywords you specify in the keywords field for your post or page (edit one or create a new one, it's right below where you insert your post content).
+* Your excerpt is used as META description. *This is very important* since most search engines show this as content snippet in their search engine results pages (SERPs).
+So it's the first thing many users will see of your blog.
+* If there is no excerpt, the custom field named "description" is taken into account.
+This is for backwards compatibility with
+[Another Wordpress Meta Plugin](http://wp.uberdose.com/2006/11/04/another-wordpress-meta-plugin/).

+In addition to generating META tags the following optimizations are done:

 * Your titles are rewritten.
-Actual post title comes first, then your blog name.
+Actual post title comes first, then your blog name (separated with "|").
 Not the other way round.
+You don't have to touch your template!
+Never ever have "Archive" appear before your precious post title!
 * "Filler Pages" like archives and categories are excluded from indexing to avoid duplicate content.
-* Additional custom fields named "keywords" and "description" are taken into account for backwards compatibility with [Another Wordpress Meta Plugin](http://wp.uberdose.com/2006/11/04/another-wordpress-meta-plugin/).

-The recommended way to add keywords is to simply add categories to a post, but you can also put them into the respective field below your post content.

 *[Please leave feedback here!](http://wp.uberdose.com/2007/03/24/all-in-one-seo-pack/)*